Skip to main content

 Framework of foundational public health responsibilities

-• Areas represent the rooms of our "house": There are some parts of a house that are universal--we expect houses all have a kitchen, bathroom, bedrooms, etc. In the same way, Minnesotans should see public health working in their jurisdictions in these five areas of work, no matter where they live.
+Areas are the population-level, topic-based work unique to governmental public health.
+Areas can represent the rooms of our "house" in that there are some parts of a house that are universal, like a kitchen, bathroom, bedrooms, etc. In the same way, Minnesotans should see public health working in their jurisdictions in these five areas of work, no matter where they live.

 What does this framework do?